Product Name: Neuriva

 At best, it may be what you consider a phosphatidylserine supplement.
 But to compare it to a full-spectrum nootropic leaves much to be desired.

-I hold the opinion that there are far superior nootropics available, and you will be better off looking at some other options instead of using Neuriva.
+We hold the opinion that there are far superior nootropics available, and you will be better off looking at some other options instead of using Neuriva.